Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Results

-In Fig. \ref{fig:par_dep}, left panel, we depict the variation of the $\alpha$ exponent with the value of the $\delta$ threshold, for values of $\delta$ up to 15 cm, a regime where we observed a clear power-law behaviour of the distribution, and show that that there is a steady increase of $\alpha$ with $\delta$.
-The right panel of Fig. \ref{fig:par_dep} shows the dependence of $x_{min}$ on $\delta$ and we notice the same trend, with small irregularities (most visible at $\delta=1$ cm) due to numerical imprecision on the calculation of $x_{min}$.
-The color bar shows the Kolmogorv-Smirnov statistic, while the error bars on the dependence of $\alpha$ on $\delta$ are computed with the standard error information extracted from the parameter estimation process.

 Lastly, we show in Fig. \ref{fig:large_delta_exp} the results for large values of $\delta$, ranging from 100 to 200 cm.
 As seen from the figure, the distributions are no longer scale-free-like and become, in fact, exponential-like distributions.
-This transition can be seen from a couple of perspectives: first, as the transition is from a distribution with memory ({\it i.e.}, scale-free) to a memoryless ({\it i.e.}, exponential) distribution one would suspect that the underlying mechanism responsible for the sea level variations are different in the small and large $\delta$ regimes.
-However, as we have no simple models of reduced computational load for the prediction of sea level this remains a topic of future research.
-Second, as scale-free-like distributions make it difficult to compute averages, predictions of sea level variations are also difficult and largely depend on the intrinsic (short and long waiting times) cut-offs of the aforementioned observed distributions.
-This is not the case for large values of $\delta$ because the distributions become effectively exponential and average waiting times are easy to compute.
-This means, in other words, that it is difficult to predict average waiting times for small sea level variations but this prediction gets easier when $\delta$ is large.
-Finally, we would like to mention that unlike the small $\delta$ results the waiting times in Fig. \ref{fig:large_delta_exp} are slightly impacted by the inclusion or exclusion of the historical data set, as can be easily observed by comparing the left panel (which pertains to the entire 1905--2023 period) with the right one (which pertains to the 1939--2023 period).
+Let us also add that, unlike the small $\delta$ results, the waiting times in Fig. \ref{fig:large_delta_exp} are slightly impacted by the inclusion or exclusion of the historical dataset, as can be easily observed by comparing the left panel (which pertains to the entire 1905--2023 period) with the right one (which pertains to the 1939--2023 period).
 The overall observed distributions are still exponential-like but a close inspection of the depicted curves shows that the fine structure exhibits some differences, particularly for long waiting times.